wp-plugins/todo-lists-for-membership-sites/readme.txt

 Todo lists and progress bars are inserted into any post or page using shortcodes.

 The plugin adds two buttons to the visual editor, one to insert a todo list and one to insert a progress bar.

+Screenshots and a more detailed description can be found here: http://www.watchmanadvisors.com/to-do-list-member-wordpress-plugin/

 == Installation ==